 I’ve been trying new gear, including a tent, backpack, sleeping pad, and pillow.
 Learn more in my New Backpacking Gear for 2022 post.

-We continued on the Lewis River Trail for until it headed uphill above the river.
+We continued on the Lewis River Trail for a couple of miles until it headed uphill above the river.
 The old-growth forest through this section is amazing, with moss and lichens covering most surfaces.
 There were quite a few obstacles too since we were here before trail crews cleared all of the winter blow downs.
 We took a leisurely pace all day and enjoyed spending time in the forest next to the river, stopping for frequent breaks to soak it all in.

 The last day was uneventful but beautiful as we hiked back to the trailhead.